 - Non-resident workers (H1B, H2B visa) — You can only do the job specified in your visa

-Can you drive for Uber with an international driver license?
+Can you drive for Uber with an international driver’s license?

-No. You must have a US driver license for at least one year.
+No. You must have a US driver’s license for at least one year.
 Uber does not consider international driving experience.

 California: Can you drive for Uber with an AB-60 license?

 I asked Uber if drivers with an AB-60 are qualified to drive, but they never gave me a direct answer.
-But from my research, I’ve found that the AB-60 won’t work for Uber.
+From our research, I’ve found that the AB-60 license won’t qualify you for Uber.

-The big problem: Uber might hire you even if it violates your visa!
+A problem: Uber might accept you even if it violates your visa!